 Operating segments are determined based on internal reporting that is regularly reviewed by the chief operating decision maker ("CODM") for the purpose of allocating resources to the segment and for assessing its performance.
-As of March 31, 2024, the Company determined that it has four operating segments, three organized by geographical area: North America, South America, and rest of world, and Corporate, comprised of costs which serve the Company's global administrative responsibilities.
+The Company determined that it has four operating segments, three organized by geographical area: North America, South America, and rest of world, and Corporate, comprised of costs which serve the Company's global administrative responsibilities.